 The Max Microchip Project- Investigating the Secrets of Implantable Pet ID Devices

 The Max Microchip scanner is intended to be an easy-to-build project for hobby and educational use, so its performance shouldn't be expected to be animal shelter-grade in detection range, but it should be good enough (about 1/2 inch range) for use on calm animals if the microchip hasn't moved far from its proper location right under the skin of the neck/shoulders.
 Only basic tools are required, and you can build it without using a soldering iron.
 At some point, I may publish a more powerful version later, but it may require parts you can't get at the Radio Shack.
-The hardware design hasn't changed since its original release in mid-2006, but the software is now available as a new open-source version with Linux support.

 There are a few things to learn before undertaking the project.
 The biggest piece of misinformation or disinformation you're likely to find if you research these chips has to do with the so-called "125 Kilohertz and 134.2 Kilohertz microchips."
 If you read the Web or other media about these chips, you're likely to arrive at an understanding that goes something like this: "Pet microchips are divided into two major categories, the 125 kHz and 134.2 kHz types.
 The 125 kHz types transmit their data at 125 kHz and use 125 kHz technology.
 The 134.2 kHz types transmit their data at 134.2 kHz and use 134.2 kHz technology.
 Obviously this makes it very complicated to build a universal scanner device, because you need to work at two different frequencies with two different technologies which are incompatible."
 The real story is more like this: "All the types of microchip commonly used for pets transmit their data by modulating a continuous oscillating magnetic field provided by the scanner device, at whatever frequency that device provides, if it's close enough to what the chip is tuned for.
 There certainly are types of transponders/chips that by their specifications are supposed to be tuned for one frequency or the other, but they're not so tightly tuned that you can't read a chip at all when driving it with the opposite frequency."
 Using a compromise frequency like 126 to 129 kHz can work fine, and even if you use exactly 125 kHz to optimize performance with the older, and generally weaker, chip types, you can still get good performance reading the newer 134.2 kHz types.
 For an extreme test, I got a couple of chips designed for 400 kHz use.
 These apparently were considered for use in pets around the late 1980's but lately have been limited to things like salmon tracking operations.
 I found that when pressed right up against a pick-up coil operating at 125 to 128 kHz, they gave a small but useable signal.
 Anyway, for the common pet chip types, a compromise frequency works fine.
 Tune your unit for something between 123 and 127 and you should be OK.